Walking Comfort in The Dairy Barn

 Improved heat detection: A hard and slippery ground may contribute to silent heat.
 Clear signs of heat, such as unrestricted mounting, are an important part of fertility management.
 Studies show that increased mounting on cow-friendly walking areas has a positive effect on heat detection.

 More licking on three legs: Cows stand on three legs whilst licking only when they feel secure about the ground they are standing on.
-This behaviour is therefore an important sign of sufficient sure-footedness.
+This behavior is therefore an important sign of sufficient sure-footedness.
 Another positive: licking of the cleft between udder and thigh helps to prevent eczema in that area.

 Healthy claws are profitable